marcelocarmona/marcelocarmona.github.io/_posts/2016-09-05-webpack-building-progress-information.md

 # webpack progress plugin

-And finally, if you want to have something even simpler or more custom, we can use the <a href="https://webpack.github.io/docs/list-of-plugins.html#progressplugin" target="_blank">progressplugin provisto por webpack </a>.
+And finally, if you want to have something even simpler or more custom, we can use the <a href="https://webpack.github.io/docs/list-of-plugins.html#progressplugin" target="_blank" rel="noopener">progressplugin provisto por webpack </a>.

 That is basically inserted as a plugin in our webpack configuration file.